shayans2/Popo-compiler/Readme.md

 ## How does it work?

 Simply check out the photo below!
-If you want to know more, please check Resources.
+If you want to know more, please check Resources section.

 ![Compiler Steps](./images/compilersteps.png)
 ![Tokens](./images/tokens.png)